WujiZhu1999/SlipstreamINFO30005/README.md

     Forum
     URL: /forum
-    For the Forum we have implemented the functions to: get a forum page that displays all the titles of the current articles (forum) get a particlar article based on the number & corresponding comments(forum/articleNum) delete an article (forum/articleNum)
+    For the Forum we have implemented the functions to: get a forum page that displays all the titles of the current articles (/forum) get a particlar article based on the number & corresponding comments(forum/articleNum) delete an article (forum/:articleNum)
-            editing a particlar article (forum/articleNum) using a post request create an article using a post request create a new comment on a particular article delete a comment
+            editing a particlar article using a post request (forum/:articleNum/edit) create an article using a post request (/forum) create a new comment on a particular article (/forum:/:articleNum) delete a comment (/forum:/:articleNum/:commentNum)
-            edit a comment
+            edit a comment (/forum/:articleNum/:commentNum/edit)

     Tips
     URL: /tips
-    For tips we have implemented the functions to: get a tip page that diplays all the titles of the current tips (tips) get a particular tip using a tipNumber (tips/tipNum) create a new tip using a post request delete a tip pasted on a tipNumber (tips/tipNum)
+    For tips we have implemented the functions to: get a tip page that diplays all the titles of the current tips (/tips/) get a particular tip using a tipNumber (/tips/:tipNum) create a new tip using a post request (/tips/) delete a tip pasted on a tipNumber (tips/:tipNum)

         (we did not to a editing since we an assume this can be done manually)